tmck-code/pokesay/README.md

 ---

+_Pokesay is a single binary with zero dependencies that can be run on any popular OS and architecture._

+_Its output is **flexible** ⚙️, and offers the most features of any similar project, while being the **fastest** to run_ 🚀

 ## Installation

-Pokesay is a single binary with no dependencies that can be run on `arm64/amd64 OSX`, `amd64 Linux`, `arm64 Android` and `amd64 Windows`.

 - Via homebrew (MacOS/Linux/Windows)
   ```shell